-- a minimum of grades BCC from three A levels including grade C or above in Chemistry (or a minimum of 104 UCAS points from an equivalent Level 3 qualification eg BTEC Level 3 Extended Diploma/Diploma; or Advanced Diploma; or Progression Diploma; or Access to HE Diploma of 60 credits)
+- a minimum of 112 points from A levels including a C in Chemistry, or a minimum of 112 UCAS points from an equivalent Level 3 qualification, eg BTEC Level 3 Extended Diploma/Diploma, Advanced Diploma, Progression Diploma or Access to HE Diploma with 60 credits

 - English Language and Mathematics GCSE at grade C/grade 4 or above (or equivalent)

 If you don't have traditional qualifications or can't meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing our Chemistry (including foundation year) BSc (Hons) or Sciences (including foundation year) BSc (Hons) degree.

 Applicants with relevant professional qualifications or extensive professional experience will also be considered on a case by case basis.